RogueSignalio/overGrowl/README.txt

 OverGrowl without the inline CSS?:
   Don't like the chunky CSS being in the JS file?
 Well, you can get rid of it, but every instance of a growler has a "name", set optionally by the "public" option.

-  Well, here is what you will need to do:
+  Well, here is what you probably need to do:

   1.> Download over_growl.js and change default_style() to something like:
           default_style() {